 If not, then you came to the right place.
-I looked at the average LSAT scores, average undergraduate GPAs, and admissions rates of the top 100 law schools in the United States to help you determine how your LSAT score stacks up agains the competition.
+I looked at the LSAT scores, average undergraduate GPAs, and admissions rates of the top 100 law schools in the United States to help you determine how your LSAT score stacks up against the competition.
 In this post, I will answer the questions:

 - How important are LSAT scores in law school admissions?

 - How does LSAT scoring work?